francesco75/Italy_Wines/README.md

      This page shows the quiz to guess the right grape or the country's grape.

 ## Testing Browsers
-- The Testing Browser tests  the website on the different browser and checks the different like the picture size  responsive navbar and scripts jquery .
+- The Testing Browser tests  the website on the different browsers and checks the different like the picture size  responsive navbar and scripts jquery .
 - Google Chrome
    - All the pages respond very well and jquery library and angular events work very well.
      The Navigation Bar works perfect.
      Final  Testig is good

 - Internet Explorer
-    - Message Script: Internet Explorer resctired from running scripts or Activex Controls.Button  Allow Block Content.
-     All the pages rspond very vell and jquery library work vell after  push the button Allow Block Content.
+     All the pages rspond very vell and jquery library and Angular Events work well.
      The Navigation Bar works perfect.
+     My bachgroun gradient is not working well and dispersive.
+    The buttons work well and the site is reactive.
     - Final Testing is good
+- Mozilla Firefox
+     All the pages rspond very vell and jquery library and Angular Events work well.
+     The Navigation Bar works perfect.
+    The buttons work well and the site is reactive.
+    - Final Testing is good
 ## Testing Devices Responsive

-### Tech Used:
+### Tech Used: Responsive Design Checker
-   - This Testing responsive is used to test the website with the different devices and study the navbar reactive and the table audio and form
+   - This Testing responsive is used to test the website with the different devices and study the navbar reactive and the table and form
    - Iphone
        The Testing is perfect.
        All the pages respond very vell